chestdb/chest/chest/README.md

 </p>

 **What's a database?**
-It's just a place where you can persist data beyond the lifetime of your app.
+It's just a place where you can persist data beyond your app's lifetime.
 Chest offers exactly that: persistent variables called *chests*.

 ```dart
 var counter = await Chest.open('counter', ifNew: () => 0);